sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

 > **Note**: Repositories can have any number of remotes.
 Once you have committed to your local repo, you will **push** the changes to a remote (or many remotes).

 1. Let's find the Git remote address from the repo in VSTS.
 Navigate to your VSTS **HealthClinic** Team Project.
-Click on the **CODE** hub:
+Click on the **CODE** hub.

     ![Click on the Code Hub](Images/vsts-code-hub.png "Click on the Code Hub")

     _Click on the Code Hub_

-1. Find the Clone URL and copy it to the clipboard:
+1. Find the Clone URL and copy it to the clipboard.

     ![Getting the Clone URL in VSTS](Images/vsts-git-clone-url.png "Getting the Clone URL in VSTS")

     _Getting the Clone URL in VSTS_

 1. Configure your **Git Global Settings**.
 Go back to Visual Studio, open the **Team Explorer** window, connect to the **HealthClinic.biz** repo if you are not already connected.
 Click on the Pane heading to pull down the navigation menu.
-Click **Settings**:
+Click **Settings**.

     ![Navigating to Settings in Team Explorer](Images/vs-te-settings-menu.png "Navigating to Settings in Team Explorer")